AI in product development: a practical guide for teams that ship

 What it cannot do is make high-level system architecture decisions or guide product tradeoffs.
 Tools like Devin and GitHub's experimental agent features show early promise, but they perform best in constrained environments with strong guardrails and heavy human oversight.

 The human role shifts.
-Developers spend more time reviewing, refining, and ensuring alignment with business goals, rather than starting from scratch.
+Developers spend more time reviewing, refining, and making sure the output aligns with business goals, rather than starting from scratch.

-Gartner predicts that by late 2027, roughly 30 percent of new application features will be initially drafted by agentic AI systems.
+Gartner predicts that by late 2027, roughly 30% of new application features will be initially drafted by agentic AI systems.

 Timing matters.
-If your codebase has clear standards, comprehensive tests, and well-documented architecture, you can start experimenting with agentic tools in Q3-Q4 2026.
+If your codebase has clear standards, full tests, and well-documented architecture, you can start experimenting with agentic tools in Q3-Q4 2026.

 If your codebase is messy, undocumented, or inconsistent, agentic AI will amplify the problems.
 The smarter move is to clean up your foundations first.
 Agents perform best in structured environments, and preparation now determines how much you can safely automate later.